 A lack of early socialization and discipline, especially during a puppy's first three months of life, can result in social anxiety later on in life because they lack the experience and training as to how to behave around other dogs and/or humans.

 If puppies are not properly socialized early on, they are at a much higher risk of developing behavior problems, such as fear, anxiety, and aggression.
 In fact, aggressive behavior is the main symptom and warning sign of social anxiety.

 The most effective way to "treat" social anxiety in dogs is by desensitization.

-Desensitization is a process in which the "factor" (e.g. in this case, another dog or human) that causes or triggers the "problem" (anxiety in this case) is slowly and gradually introduced to the dog in a positive and rewarding way, so that the dog can eventually get used to and even like the "factor".
+Desensitization is a process in which the "factor" (e.g. in this case, another dog or human) that causes or triggers the "problem" (anxiety in this case) is slowly and gradually introduced to the dog in a positive and rewarding way.
+Over time, hopefully the dog can eventually get used to and even like the "factor".

-To desensitize your dog from having "panic attacks" around other dogs or people, for example, slowly introduce a dog (preferably a calm one) or human to your dog - one at a time, and for a short period of time only at the beginning.
+To desensitize your dog from having "panic attacks" around other dogs or people, for example, slowly introduce a dog (preferably a calm one) or human to your dog.
+The dog or human should be introduced to your dog one at a time, and for a short period of time only at the beginning.